JulioFerrero/assessment-wallapop/README.md

 - **Pagination**: To manage a large number of items, the application displays 5 items at first.
 Users can navigate to the next set of items clicking the "More" button.

+- **URL Query**: When you perform a search, filter or click the load more button, parameters are added to the url, which, if refreshed or shared, will load the data.

+- **Dark/Light theme**: The application will take into account the theme of your device and change the web to dark or light.

+- **Mobile friendly**: Adapts to the screens of different devices, optimized for mobile and desktop.

 ## Technologies Used

-- NextJS 13
+- NextJS 13 (as framework)
-- Tailwind CSS
+- Tailwind CSS (for styles)
-- TypeScript
+- TypeScript (for typed programming)
-- Responsive design and user-friendly UX/UI
+- Jest (for testing)
+- Zustand (Redux alternative)
+- next-usequerystate (state for url params)

 ## Data Source